The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/5-fullstack-case-study.md

 Over the past few days you have built a full-stack Todo app: an Express + Postgres backend and a React frontend that fetches, creates, updates, and deletes todos.
 Today we add **authentication**.

-No new React concepts are introduced here.
-This lesson is about composing everything you have already learned — `useState`, `useEffect`, controlled forms, and conditional rendering — with authentication.
+Most of this lesson is about composing everything you have already learned — `useState`, `useEffect`, controlled forms, and conditional rendering — with authentication.
+We also introduce one new JSX pattern: **short-circuit `&&`** for rendering elements conditionally.

 **Table of Contents**